MEZk/tg-reminder/README.md

 ## Example of docker-compose.yml

 This is an example of a docker-compose.yml file to run the bot.
+It is using the latest stable version of the bot from docker hub and running as a non-root user with uid:gid 1000:1000 (matching host's uid:gid) to avoid permission issues with mounted volumes.
+The bot is using UTC timezone.

 ```yaml
 services: